Skip to content

 Establishing a trusting relationship with your patient is an essential component of the patient-centered care model.
 Sharing power is an important consideration when building a therapeutic alliance.
 Allow your patient to voice their concerns and thoughts regarding their treatment plan to determine a mutually agreeable plan.
 (8)

 Prioritize communication with your patients throughout all phases of care.
-In one study, patients reported that clear, timely, and courteous communication from their practitioners is important.
-(19) Provide educational resources, such as printed handouts or other informational resources, to further enhance communication.
+In one study, patients reported that clear, timely, and courteous communication from their providers is important.
+(27) Provide educational resources, such as printed handouts or other informational resources, to further enhance communication.

 It’s also essential to ensure that your patients clearly understand the information you’re sharing with them.
-For example, when using technical jargon or other complex medical terminology, consider asking your patients to repeat back their understanding.
+For example, avoid using technical jargon or other complex medical terminology and use everyday words instead.
+Consider asking your patients to repeat their understanding.
 This provides an opportunity to clear up any misunderstandings before the end of your consultation.
 (8)

 Providing information to your patient to help them self-manage their condition can also be beneficial.
 Self-management is defined as assistance offered to patients to help them navigate their chronic condition and manage their symptoms on a daily basis.
 (1)